 |

 Every hour, a Regional Express (REX) train links Vienna Hbf with Bratislava Hlavna in just 56 minutes, run jointly by the Austrian & Slovakian national railways.
-No reservation necessary or even possible, it cannot sell out, just turn up, buy a ticket and hop on - easy!
+No reservation necessary or possible, it can't sell out, just turn up, buy a ticket and hop on - easy!

 REX8 = Regional Express line 8, 2nd class only, running via Marchegg, the cheapest & shortest route.
 No reservations necessary or possible, fixed price.